-The Commission recently issued several opinions regarding Amendment 2.
-Those opinions can be found here (page 4 of this document) and will be added to the Advisory Opinions page on the MEC website.
+The Commission recently issued several opinions regarding Article VIII, Section 23.
+Those opinions can be found here (page 5 of this document) and will be added to the Advisory Opinions page on the MEC website.

 On November 8, 2016, Missouri voters approved Constitutional Amendment 2 which, among its provisions, imposes campaign contribution limits on certain candidates for state office including statewide offices, legislative offices and judicial offices.
-The full text of Amendment 2 can be viewed on the Secretary of State's website.
+The specific constitutional provision is Article VIII, Section 23.
+The full text of Article VIII, Section 23 can be viewed here.

-The following is a general summary of provisions of Amendment 2, passed by voters in the November 2016 general election.
-To the extent that individuals have specific questions that require interpretation by the Commission, individuals directly affected by the law may submit a request for advisory opinion in writing under Section 105.955.16, RSMo.
+The following is a general summary of provisions of Article VIII, Section 23.
+To the extent that individuals have specific questions that require interpretation by the Commission, individuals directly affected by the law may submit a request for an advisory opinion in writing under Section 105.955.16, RSMo.